Aura (mythology): Nonnus

 One day, Aura goes hunting with Artemis.
 For relief from the midday heat, the hunting party stops for a swim.
 Aura then teases Artemis, saying that her breasts were better than Artemis's, since hers were small and round like a man's, while Artemis's were large and voluptuous like a woman's, and so belied Artemis' supposed "unviolated maidenhood".
 Deeply offended, the angry Artemis goes to Nemesis, the goddess of divine retribution, who arranges for Aura to be punished by losing her virginity.
-Dionysus is made mad with desire for Aura, by an arrow from the bow of Eros.
+Dionysus is then made mad with desire for Aura, by an arrow from the bow of Eros on Nemesis's orders.
 But knowing that he will never be able to seduce the obdurately virginal Aura, Dionysus drugs Aura with wine, ties her up, and rapes her while she is unconscious and unmoving.

 When Aura awakes, discovering she is no longer a virgin, but not knowing who is responsible, enraged, she "made empty the huts of the mountainranging herdsmen and drenched the hills with blood".
 After a painful labor, Aura gives birth to twin boys.
 She gives them to a lioness to eat, but it refuses to do so.
 So Aura seizes one of the boys, flings it high into the air, and after it falls back to hit the ground, she eats it.
 However, Artemis spirits the other child safely away.
 Aura then drowns herself in the river Sangarios, where Zeus turned her into a spring:

-According to Nonnus, Aura's surviving child by Dionysus, is Iacchus, a minor deity connected with the Eleusinian mysteries, although other accounts have Iacchus, when not identified with Dionysus himself, the son of Demeter or Persephone.
+According to Nonnus, Aura's surviving child by Dionysus, is Iacchus, a minor deity connected with the Eleusinian Mysteries, although other accounts have Iacchus, when not identified with Dionysus himself, the son of Demeter or Persephone.

+Others

-The only other account of Aura's rape is recounted in the twelfth-century lexicon Etymologicum Magnum, according to which Aura was a Phrygian maiden who hunted with Artemis.
+The only other account of Aura's rape is recounted in the twelfth-century lexicon Etymologicum Magnum, according to which Aura was a maiden from Pontus who hunted with Artemis.
 Dionysus saw her and raped her, after which Artemis threatened to kick her out of her company.
-In fear, Aura fled to the town of Cyzicus, where she gave birth to twins (whose gender, names and identities are not revealed).
+In fear, Aura fled to the town of Cyzicus in Phrygia, where she gave birth to twins (whose gender, names and identities are not revealed).
 Thus the mountain nearby got its name, 'Dindymon' ("twin"), after Aura's children.